brannerchinese/Web_Framework/code_review_comments/stacey_sern_20140526.md

  4. Having dynamic content written to a file and then read from a file also seems inefficient.
 File operations can be slow.
 Also, the content may be too big to fit in memory.
 To address this problem for static files, I used a generator which reads the file in chunks.

+### Done

+ 1. **Done**.
+An exception can occur when the server is being started if an invalid port is provided (> 65536).
+After looking at your code, I realized I did the same thing.
+My solution was to catch the exception and raise a new one:

+        try:
+            serve(self, host=host, port=port)
+        except Exception as e:
+            raise RuntimeError("Unable to start server on " "{}:{} ({})".format(host, port, e))

+ 2. **Done**.
+Port 0 seems to be generally acknowledged to mean some random available port and is accepted as such by HTTPServer.
+If 0 is entered as the argument for port, it is converted to the default port.
+To fix this 'if args.port:' in main should be 'if args.port != None'.
+Further, if you make this change, the server will be started on some random port but the program will print that it is running on port 0.
+You can get the port number through httpd.socket.getsockname()[1]

- 5. The 404 file not found message is being actually being sent as a 200 message.
+ 5. **Done**.
+The 404 file not found message is being actually being sent as a 200 message.
 The problem is that the send_response sequence is being sent  before send_error is called.
 Those calls should only be made in the success case.

 [end]